-Millions of Americans might be drinking contaminated water containing toxic chemicals which are linked to several health issues.
-These include birth defects, behavioral problems, high cholesterol levels, cancer, and infertility.
+Millions of Americans might be drinking contaminated water containing toxic chemicals linked to several health issues.
+These include congenital disabilities, behavioral problems, high cholesterol levels, cancer, and infertility.

-The researchers of the Northeastern University and the Environmental Working Group (EWG) found out that there are 610 sources in 43 states which contained chemicals in the water.
-The study provides that the water has unsafe levels of man-made chemicals which are known as PFAS chemicals.
+The Northeastern University and the Environmental Working Group (EWG) researchers found out that there are 610 sources in 43 states that contained chemicals in the water.
+The study provides that the water has unsafe artificial chemicals, which are known as PFAS chemicals.

 The Report of the Environmental Working Group (EWG) and the Northeastern University

-The Social Science Environmental Health Research Institute of the Northeastern University and the Environmental Working Group (EWG) released a map which documents the PFAS.
+The Social Science Environmental Health Research Institute of the Northeastern University and the Environmental Working Group (EWG) released a map that documents the PFAS.
 It includes the publicly popular sites across America.
-Examples of which are the military bases, public water systems, civilian and military airports, dumps, industrial plants, and firefighter training sites.
+Examples are the military bases, public water systems, civilian and military airports, dumps, industrial plants, and firefighter training sites.

 In July 2018, there were only 172 contaminated sites in 40 states across America.
-Now in 2019, in the 43 states of America, there are 610 drinking water resources which contain unsafe levels of PFAS.
-It was estimated that there are around 19 million people who are exposed to such man-made chemicals.
-These chemicals have been linked to infertility, thyroid disease, and weakening of the immune system.
+In 2019, in the 43 states of America, 610 drinking water resources contained unsafe levels of PFAS.
+It was estimated that there are around 19 million people who are exposed to such artificial chemicals.
+These chemicals have been linked to infertility, thyroid disease, and the weakening of the immune system.
 According to EWG, the available data is just the tip of the iceberg.

-In the interactive map, the EWG has included those who are below the Environmental Protection Agency’s standard of 70 parts per trillion.
+The EWG has included those below the Environmental Protection Agency’s standard of 70 parts per trillion in the interactive map.

-In the map, Michigan has 192 sites which reflects the most comprehensive program of America.
+On the map, Michigan has 192 sites which reflects the most comprehensive program in America.
 This is followed by California with 47 and New Jersey at 43.
 According to the map, there are also 117 military sites.

 PFAS chemicals are used by millions of people around the world on their consumer products.
-The Per- and polyfluoroalkyl substances (PFAS) are man-made chemicals which include GenX, PFOS, PFOA, and others.
+The Per- and polyfluoroalkyl substances (PFAS) are artificial chemicals that include GenX, PFOS, PFOA, etc.

-These chemicals have been very persistent in the human body and in the environment.
+These chemicals have been very persistent in the human body and the environment.
 Continuous exposure is linked to several health issues.
-These chemicals don’t break down and they have the ability to accumulate through time.
+These chemicals don’t break down, and they can accumulate over time.

 In the past, PFAS are known as PFOA.
 It was used to make Teflon by DuPont and Scotchgard of 3M’s.
 However, it has been phased out by the government authorities.
 Meanwhile, the manufacturers have replaced them with a similar and untested compound which might not be safer than the first version.